Khalifa Muhammad Turki al-Subaiy: 2008 arrest and controversy

 Al-Subaiy was released in September that same year; he spent a total of only six months in jail.
 One month after his release, he designated by the United Nations on October 10 as an al-Qaeda financier and facilitator.

-In a U.S. diplomatic cable sent March 5, 2009, Qatar's Attorney General, Dr. Ali Al-Marri, reasoned that in order to "keep al-Subaie from continuing his terrorist activities, he needs to be brought back into society… one way of doing that was to let him have a bank account so he could take care of his family."

 Despite being assured by the Qatari government that he was "under control" and that all his accounts were being "monitored/controlled by the Central Bank" (his former employer), in 2012 Subaiy was once more implicated in terror-financing activities.
 Allegedly working with two Jordanians (with Qatari national IDs), Subaiy transferred hundreds of thousands of dollars to Al-Qaeda in Pakistan.

 Al-Subaiy is believed to be currently living and operating freely in Doha, while continuing to finance and support Islamic terror in both Iraq and Syria.
 The Qatari government has repeatedly refused to comment on the status of al-Subaiy as well as many other U.S. designated financiers of terror.